The Dean of St. Albans, The Very Reverend Dr Jeffrey John

 He holds an honorary doctorate from Lincoln University.

 Andrew started his cathedral career as Third Organist at St Albans Abbey in 1976, having been invited by Peter Hurford to assist John Clough during Peter’s absence while on recording and concert tours around the world.
 Since Peter’s departure from the cathedral in 1978, Andrew was appointed as Assistant Master of the Music, working with Stephen Darlington, Colin Walsh, Barry Rose and Andrew Lucas.
-In 1996, he founded the Abbey Girls’ Choir which has gone from strength to strength in recent years.
+In 1996, he founded the Abbey Girls’ Choir (now the Cathedral Girls Choir) which has gone from strength to strength in recent years.
 While in St Albans, he also directed the music at St Albans School, conducted the St Albans Symphony Orchestra and fulfilled many engagements with the BBC.

 Since 2001, Andrew has embarked on a freelance life as organist, conductor, and composer.
 He has helped out as Acting Assistant Organist at nine cathedrals, including Ely, Canterbury (three times), Wakefield, Rochester, Peterborough, St Edmundsbury and Southwell.

 In 2015, Andrew joined the staff at Ely Cathedral as Assistant Director of the Octagon Singers.
 In addition, he is frequently invited at home and abroad to play as soloist or accompanist, and currently enjoys his association with Brian Kay and The Really Big Chorus, for whom he has played in the Messiah from Scratch in the Royal Albert Hall, and has travelled to Cologne, Tenerife, Guernsey, Mallorca, Riga and Trieste.